HoTT/M-types/README.markdown

 # M-types

-Agda formalisation of the results of the paper "Non-wellfounded trees in Homotopy Type Theory" by Benedikt Ahrens, Paolo Capriotti and Régis Spadotti.
+Agda formalisation of the results of the paper ["Non-wellfounded trees in Homotopy Type Theory"](https://arxiv.org/abs/1504.02949v1) by Benedikt Ahrens, Paolo Capriotti and Régis Spadotti.
+The code is commented with theorem, definition, and lemma numbers from the paper for side-by-side reading.

 # Installation